Cooperations in Germany

 Cooperations in the Promotion of Young Professionals

-In cooperation with the Society for the Promotion of Spatial and Environmental Research (FRU), the ARL has since 2005 provided an annual mentoring programme for young women in academia and planning practice.
+In cooperation with the Association for Spatial and Environmental Research (FRU e.
+V.), the ARL has since 2005 provided an annual mentoring programme for young women in academia and planning practice.
 In 2017 this programme was supplemented by a new mentoring initiative for young professionals both male and female.

 Furthermore the Association for Spatial and Environmental Research (FRU e.
 V.) release the annual FRU Award for Regional and Environmental Research.